 Autumn is also the ideal season to do an Ayurvedic hot water cure.
 With this simple cure, you not only activate your inner heater, but also ensure a profound purification of your body.
 This is especially important because during the cold season you automatically eat heavier meals, which can lead to an increased build-up of Ama (waste products).
 You can find out here how to do a hot water cure easily at home.

 It is just as important to provide external warmth as it is to provide the internal one.
 Wear warm clothes, especially a head covering, because most of the inner heat is lost through the head.
 The best thing you can do in the cold season is an Ayurvedic massage with warm oil.
 This not only warms up the whole body but also brings inner peace and harmony.
 You can find out here how to perform the ayurvedic oil massage wonderfully at home.

 Food and diet pattern for autumn

-- Eat soft foods and garnish them generously with ghee or oil.
+- Eat warm foods and garnish them generously with ghee or oil.

 - Breakfasts of cooked grains—like oatmeal, tapioca, cream of rice, and cream of wheat.

 - Lunches and dinners that include steamed vegetables, hearty grains, soups, and stews are grounding and moisturizing.